Near New Market in Madison County, Alabama — The American South (East South Central)

 Erected by Alabama Historical Commission.

 Location.
 34° 54.597′ N, 86° 27.296′ W. Marker is near New Market, Alabama, in Madison County.
-Marker is on Beth Road just west of New Market Road (County Road 100), on the right when traveling east.
+It is on Beth Road just west of New Market Road (County Road 100), on the right when traveling east.
 Touch for map.
 Marker is in this post office area: New Market AL 35761, United States of America.
 Touch for directions.

-this marker, measured as the crow flies.
-New Market Presbyterian Church (approx. 1.4 miles away); Town of New Market (approx. 1½ miles away); Mount Paran Campground and Cemetery (approx. 1.7 miles away); Site of Quick Airplane (approx. 2.9 miles away); Buckhorn Tavern / Buckhorn Tavern Skirmish (approx. 3 miles away); Old Limestone Road Skirmish (approx. 4.1 miles away); Site of Bell Factory (approx. 5.9 miles away); John Williams Walker (1783-1823) (approx. 6.7 miles away).
-Touch for a list and map of all markers in New Market.
+Other nearby markers.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: New Market Presbyterian Church (approx. 1.4 miles away); Town of New Market (approx. 1½ miles away); Mount Paran Campground and Cemetery (approx. 1.7 miles away); Site of Quick Airplane (approx. 2.9 miles away); Buckhorn Tavern / Buckhorn Tavern Skirmish (approx. 3 miles away); Old Limestone Road Skirmish (approx. 4.1 miles away); Site of Bell Factory (approx. 5.9 miles away); John Williams Walker (1783-1823) (approx.